 - Visit the Raising Literacy Australia website and find more book recommendations under Featured Stories.
-You can search by theme - movement, babies or Australian books - Borrow board books from the other libraries. - Many books are also freely available via Library subscriptions such as Libby and StoryBox Library for read aloud - making books accessible from home or when you are out and about. - Take a book with you everywhere.
+You can search by age - books for babies. - Borrow board books from the other libraries. - Many books are also freely available via Library subscriptions such as Libby and StoryBox Library for read aloud - making books accessible from home or when you are out and about. - Take a book with you everywhere.
 Books are language tools, like a toy is a tool for play.